abir045/library-management-system-client/README.md

 - A book can be added through add book route
 - A book can be borrowed browsing through categories
 - A book can be returned from the borrowed books page
+- A book can be updated from all books page.
 - List of Borrowed books can be viewed in Borrowed Books.

 ## NPM packages